Canop/broot/website/src/conf_verbs.md

 If you set `leave_broot = false`, broot won't quit when executing your command, but it will update the tree.

-This is useful for commands modifying the tree (like creating or moving files).
+This is useful for commands modifying the tree (like creating or moving files), or when you want to be back to broot after execution.

 # Call shell scripts